-Those who are saved by the wondrous grace of God become a new creation in Christ Jesus.
+Those who are saved by the wondrous grace of God become new creations in Christ Jesus.
 2 Corinthians 5:17 says: Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.

-Since the Christian is a new creation in Christ, they are commanded to live a life of faith.
-The Holy Spirit indwells (comes to live inside of) every Christian, teaching them everything that pertains to life and godliness.
-The Christian doesn’t have to go to church to find God, God is with him 24/7.
-God has promised to never, ever leave the Christian.
+Since Christians are new creations in Christ, they are commanded to live lives of faith.
+The Holy Spirit indwells — literally lives inside of — every Christian, teaching them everything that pertains to life and godliness.
+Christians don’t have to go to church to find God, God is with them 24/7.
+God has promised to never, ever leave the followers of Jesus.

-From beginning to end, the Christian life is one of faith There is no work a Christian can do to gain favor with God.
-God gives the Christian the gift of faith and commands them to live a life totally dependent on him.
-To live a life according to the flesh or according to the philosophies of this world is to deny that Jesus is your Lord and Savior.
+From beginning to end, the Christian life is one of faith.
+There is no work Christians can do to gain favor with God.
+God gives Christians the gift of faith and commands them to live a life totally dependent on him.
+To live a life according to the flesh or according to the philosophies of this world is, according to the Bible, to deny that Jesus is your Lord and Savior.

-How does this life of faith work out in the day-to-day life of the Christian?
+How does this life of faith work out in the day-to-day lives of Christians?

-The Christian is taught to tune into God’s radio channel.
-Through prayer and reading the Bible, along with regular attendance at public worship, the Christian can divine the will of God.
+Christians are taught to tune into God’s radio channel.
+Through prayer and reading the Bible, along with regular attendance at public worship, Christians can divine the will of God.
 God has a perfect will for everyone.
-Since God is omniscient, omnipresent, and omnipotent, he knows exactly how the Christian should live their life.
-The Christian is called on to live a life of self-denial, a life where the only thing that matters is God’s will.
-The Christian, indwelt by the Holy Spirit, through prayer and reading the Bible, can determine exactly what God wants him to do.
+Since God is omniscient, omnipresent, and omnipotent, he knows exactly how Christians should live their lives.
+Christians are called on to live lives of self-denial — lives where the only thing that matters is God’s will.
+Christians, indwelt by the Holy Spirit, through prayer and reading the Bible, can determine exactly what God wants them to do.

-Christians who are serious about their faith work very hard at trying to know what God wants them to do with their life.
-They listen intently to the pastor’s preaching hoping to hear and feel that little nudge from God.
-They diligently read their Bible hoping that one of the verses will jump out at them, and with blaring sirens alert them to what it is God wants them to do.
-The Christian will spend a significant amount of time in prayer.
+Christians who are serious about their faith work very hard at trying to know what God wants them to do with their lives.
+They listen intently to their pastor’s preaching, hoping to hear and feel that little nudge from God.
+They diligently read their Bibles, hoping that one of the verses will jump out at them and, with blaring sirens, alert them to what it is God wants them to do.
+Christians will spend significant amounts of time in prayer.
 Prayer is where the Christian talks with God and hopefully God responds.

 I’ve heard countless Christians say, and I have said it many times myself, God has laid ____________ on my heart.
-How does the Christian know that God has laid something on their heart?
+How do Christians know that God has laid something on their heart?
 They just know it.
 It’s that spidey sense, that feeling that one gets when all is well and everything is at peace.
 It is not uncommon to hear a Christian say “I have peace about this matter.”
-Of course there is no way to know that it’s God.
-How could a Christian ever PROVE that God is laying something on their heart?
+Of course, there is no way to know that it’s God.
+How could a Christian ever PROVE that God is laying something on his heart?

 Many Christians realize the danger of living a life solely dictated by faith.
 They read their Bible, pray, seek the counsel of other people, yet they still have nagging doubts about what God is asking them to do.
-Sometimes, the Christian cannot bring themselves to do what they believe God wants them to do, and at that moment they become a person that is commonly known in the church as someone who is “out of the will of God.”
+Sometimes, a Christian cannot bring himself to do what he believes God wants him to do, and at that moment he becomes a person who is commonly known in the church as being “out of the will of God.”

-There are two labels that no Christian wants attached to their life: out of the will of God and backslidden.
-Preachers spend a significant amount of time preaching to those who are considered out of the will of God or backslidden.
-These sub par Christians are blamed for a lot of things.
+There are two labels that no Christian wants attached to their lives: out of the will of God and backslidden.
+Preachers spend a significant amount of time preaching to such people.
+These sub-par Christians are blamed for a lot of things.
 The church would have revival or the blessing of God or have their financial or spiritual needs met if only backslidden Christians would get right with God.
 It is a tremendous weight to feel that you are not right with God and that you are the blame for all the bad things that are happening.

 I spent the first fifty years of my life in the Christian church.
 I was a devoted follower of Jesus Christ.
 I was intent on following the Lamb of God (Jesus Christ) wherever he went.
 I attempted to live my life according to the premise “what would Jesus do?”
 Every day I purposed to deny myself, take up my cross, and follow Jesus.
-Most every day, I failed at this impossible standard, but I kept trying, trying, and trying.
+And every day, I failed to meet this impossible standard — but I kept trying, trying, and trying.

 I was taught, and I taught others, that every Christian has a cross to bear.
-Every Christian has a weight in their life that weighs them down, a burden they must carry.
-In my life I thought my weight was living in poverty.
-As an act of self-denial, I believed God wanted me to live a life of poverty and he wanted my wife and kids (collateral damage) to do the same.
-Of course, pastoring poor churches made it a lot easier to live a life of poverty.
+Every Christian has a weight in his life that weighs him down, a burden he alone must carry.
+In my life, I thought my weight was living in poverty.
+As an act of self-denial, I believed God wanted me to live the pauper’s life, and he wanted my wife and kids (collateral damage) to do the same.
+Of course, pastoring poor churches made it a lot easier to live this way.

 As I look back on this time in our life, I realize how foolish it all was.
 Good intentions perhaps, but nonetheless very foolish.
 I was so focused on the work of the ministry and getting sinners saved that nothing else mattered.
 Retirement?
 I had no plans to retire.
 I planned to die with my boots on.
 Savings?
 Why save money when you can give it away to the church and those in need.
 Disability insurance?
 Who needs that?
 God will protect me and give me the strength that I need.

 I now realize that I made a lot of mistakes.
 My college professors and mentors taught me that my wife and family were secondary to the ministry.
 If I had to make a choice between family and the church, God wanted me to choose the church.
 I wrote about this in the post It’s Time to Tell the Truth: I Had An Affair.
 I now know my family comes first.
-I now know that the first priority must be to provide for the material well-being of my wife and family.
+I now know that my first priority must be to provide for the material well-being of my wife and family.
 I wish I had come to this revelation while I still had strength of body, but now it is too late.
-My body is wracked with pain and I have found it impossible to find gainful employment that will accommodate my disability.
-I realize there are no do overs, so I must move forward with what I have.
+I realize there are no do-overs, so I must move forward with what I have.
 Fortunately, my wife has a good job, and through careful planning and budgeting we can live a decent life.

-Eight years ago we bought our first home.
+Thirteen years ago, we bought our first home.
 In the past, we owned a couple of mobile homes that sat on rented property.
 Now we own not only the house, but the ground underneath it.
 It still thrills us to know that we own our own place and can do whatever we want.
 In recent years, we have purchased several new cars.
-Our last new car purchase before now came in 1984, a Plymouth Horizon that I put 100,000 miles on in 2 years.
-Between 1984 and 2010, Polly and I drove everything from cars bought at Buy Here-Pay Here lots to $300 clunkers.
-There are some cars that we have owned that if I brought them home today Polly would likely do a reenactment of the Burning Bed.
+Our last new car purchase before now came in 1984, a Plymouth Horizon that I put 100,000 miles on in two years.
+Between 1984 and 2010, Polly and I drove everything from cars bought at Buy-Here-Pay-Here lots to $300 clunkers.
+There are some cars that we have owned which, if I brought them home today, Polly would likely do a reenactment of the Burning Bed.